Membership

 Q: How are members of the Board of Directors elected?

 A: A call for nominations is printed in NAEA News, which explains the process.
 The nominating committee assembles a slate of individuals most qualified for each office.
-By January, an election ballot is mailed to all members eligible to vote.
+In late fall, instructions for voting online are sent to all members eligible to vote.
 President-elect and National Division Directors are elected in odd-numbered years; Vice Presidents in even-numbered years.
 Directors and Vice Presidents serve two years while Presidents serve a total of six years.
 See Governance Structure.

 Q: Who is eligible to vote?